website Skip to content

 There are safer options for cleaning your clothes without using toxic detergents.
 Non-toxic, plant-based detergents are better for your health and the environment.
 These detergents don't have harsh chemicals, so they're less likely to cause skin problems or breathing issues.
 They also break down easily in water, which means they don't harm plants and animals.

-When looking for eco-friendly detergents, check for labels that say "plant-based," "biodegradable," or "free from phosphates and dyes."
+When looking for eco-friendly detergents that are kinder to environment, check for labels that say "plant-based," "biodegradable," or "free from phosphates and dyes."
 Look for products with short ingredient lists that you can understand.
 Some people even make their own laundry soap at home using simple items like soap flakes, washing soda, and borax.
 This can be a fun and safe way to clean your clothes.
 Whether you buy eco-friendly detergents or make your own, these choices help keep your family and the planet healthier.

 Safe Storage and Handling Practices